sealsystems/seal-state-machine/README.md

 Returns transition object with given name or undefined if transition does not exist.

-### Node.leave(leaveFunction)
+### Node.leave(async leaveFunction)

-- leaveFunction(node, transition, payload, callback) - Called before a transit when the node is going to be left.
+- async leaveFunction(node, transition, payload) - Called before a transit when the node is going to be left.
   The `node`is the node object to be left, `transition` is a helper transition with the name `leave`.
-  The `callback` functions expects an error object in case leaving node failed or null.

 Set function which is always called when a node is going to be left.
 Returns the node object.

-### Node.enter(enterFunction)
+### Node.enter(async enterFunction)

-- enterFunction(node, transition, payload, callback) - Called after a transit when the node is already entered.
+- async enterFunction(node, transition, payload) - Called after a transit when the node is already entered.
   The `node`is the node object entered, `transition` is a helper transition with the name `enter`.
-  The `callback` functions expects an error object in case entering node failed or null.

 Set function which is always called when the node is entered after a transit.
 Returns the node object.